Why Do AI Agents Crash After Launch? A 2026 Production Failure Guide for Taiwan Enterprises

 TL;DR

-- Sinch 2026: 74% of enterprises have rolled back live AI agents (81% among those with mature governance)
+- Sinch 2026: 74% of surveyed large enterprises had rolled back a live AI customer-communications agent (81% among those with mature governance)

 - 5 production failure patterns: Compound errors, Context overflow, Tool integration wall, Missing observability, Governance vacuum